 In August 2016, ASU No. 2016-15 was issued related to the statement of cash flows.
 This new guidance addresses eight specific cash flow issues with the objective of reducing the existing diversity in practice in how certain cash receipts and cash payments are presented and classified in the statement of cash flows.
 This update is effective in fiscal years, including interim periods, beginning after December 15, 2017 and early adoption is permitted.
-The Company has made a preliminary evaluation and expects no material impact to arise from the adoption of this standard on January 1, 2018.
+The adoption of this ASU had no material impact on the Company's consolidated financial statements.